An introduction to axions and their detection: Axions in cosmology

 What Figure~\ref{fig:symmbreaking} shows is the potential of the Higgs-like field $\phi$ whose angle is identified as the axion ($\phi$ itself may be a different field in different axion models as explained above, but the discussion here is generic to every QCD axion model).
 At a very early epoch of the Universe, when its temperature crosses the PQ scale, $V(\phi)$ transitions to a characteristic ``mexican hat'' shape (from left to right top panels of Figure~\ref{fig:symmbreaking}).
 That is, while first the minimum of the potential is at zero, it then moves to a non-zero value of the radial component of $\phi$, which means that $\phi$ acquires a VEV after this phase transition.
 At this point the potential is flat in the angular direction, so the phase of this value will take a random value around the circular ``valley''\footnote{Note that the axion field and this angle are directly related, so we can also talk of a VEV of the axion field: $A_i = \theta_{i}/f_A$}, $\theta_i \in [-\pi,\pi)$.
 The PQ symmetry (which in these plots is to be seen as a rotational symmetry in the complex plane of $\phi$) is spontaneously broken.

 The axion field remains massless until later times, at the moment when the temperature of the Universe reaches the QCD critical temperature.
 At this point the QCD effects that provide a mass to the axion become relevant.
 These effects can be seen as a slight ``tilting'' of the potential as shown on the bottom-left panel of Figure~\ref{fig:symmbreaking}.
 Now there is a minimum $\theta_{\rm min}$ also in the axion potential which, as argued before, is CP-conserving and solves the strong-CP problem.
 However $\theta_{\rm min}$ will not in general coincide with the initial value $\theta_i$ in which the axion field sits just before the QCD effects are ``switched on''.
-This misalignment between $\theta_i$ and $\theta_{\rm min}$, which gives the name to the mechanism\footnote{the vaccum realignment mechanism is also called sometimes axion misalignment mechanism in the literature.}, allows for the axion to start rolling down and start performing damped oscillations around the minimum.
-These oscillations correspond to a coherent state of non-relativistic axions that behaves as cold dark matter (at time scales longer than the period of the oscillations).
+This misalignment between $\theta_i$ and $\theta_{\rm min}$, which gives the name to the mechanism\footnote{The vacuum realignment mechanism is also called sometimes axion misalignment mechanism in the literature.}, allows for the axion to start rolling down and start performing damped oscillations around the minimum.
+These oscillations correspond to a coherent state of non-relativistic axions that behaves as cold dark matter (at time scales longer than the period of the oscillations)~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah}.

 The density of axions produced by VR can be computed in a relatively reliable way.
 It requires solving the equation of motion of the axion field in the background of an expanding Universe.
 The most challenging part is the calculation of the exact shape of the axion potential, especially around the critical temperature.
-While for small departures around the minimum $\theta_{\rm min}$ an harmonic approximation is accurate, for larger values corrections for anharmonicities need to be included.
+While for small departures around the minimum $\theta_{\rm min}$ a harmonic approximation is accurate, for larger values the corrections for anharmonicities need to be included.
 Recent efforts, including lattice computations~\cite{Borsanyi:2016ksw}, have reduced QCD-related uncertainties to negligible levels when compared with other model dependencies.
-In summary, for a given $\theta_i$ and a given $f_A$ the density of VR axions, expressed as the ratio to the observed DM density, is~\cite{PDG2020}:
+In summary, for a given $\theta_i$ and a given $f_A$ the density of VR axions, expressed as the ratio of the density of VR axions $\OmegaVR$ over the observed total DM density $\OmegaDM$, is~\cite{PDG2020}: